 Summer jobs are always paid and don't necessarily have anything to do with your major field of study or your career interests.
-Internships can be paid or unpaid and are linked to your major field of study or career interest.
+Internships may be paid or unpaid and are linked to your major field of study or career interest.

 An internship is a fun and exciting way to put your liberal arts skills into action.
 Internships are a form of experiential learning; you learn about a career that interests you through direct experience in that field.
 Internships are similar to summer or part-time jobs in some ways; you work for an employer in a professional setting.
 However, internships are usually more substantial than part-time or summer jobs, and focus on the learning that takes place as a result of the work you're doing.
 Oberlin students can do internships throughout the year.
 Some internships are paid, but many are not.
 Internships can be full-time or part-time.
 The variety of internships available is enormous.